blissd/cv/README.md

 ### Software and Platform Engineer at [NewDay](https://www.newday.co.uk/) _(July 2022—June 2024)_

-Involved with the design and implementation of a new data streaming platform built in Confluent Cloud and Snowflake.
-Designed DBT project for creating and managing data models.
+Design and implementation of a new data streaming platform built in Confluent Cloud and Snowflake.
+Designed a DBT project for creating and managing data models.
 Designed and implemented encryption-at-rest for Apache Kafka by integrating with the HashiCorp Vault Transit Security Engine.

-Configured and deployed Helm charts through ArgoCD.
+Integrated applications into NewDay's observability platform using an Open Telemetry collector deployed to Kubernetes by ArgoCD with metrics and alerts in NewRelic managed by Crossplane.

-_Scala, Java, Kafka, ArgoCD, Crossplane, Terraform, Terragrunt, Crossplane, ArgoCD, DBT, Confluent Cloud, Snowflake._
+_Scala, Java, Kafka, Kubernetes, Helm, ArgoCD, Crossplane, Terraform, Terragrunt, Crossplane, ArgoCD, DBT, Confluent Cloud, Snowflake._

 ### Scala/Python/Golang/Big Data Software Engineer at [NewDay](https://www.newday.co.uk/) _(April 2020—October 2021)_